Engineered Metal Surfaces for High Rise Facades

 The same phenomenon works nicely in reverse by “absorbing”, in a way, color from the environment around it.

-InvariMatte® stainless steel takes on a warm glow at sunset (Sharp Hospital, San Diego, CA).
+InvariMatte® stainless steel takes on a warm glow at sunset (Sharp Memorial Hospital, San Diego, CA).

 InvariMatte® stainless steel brise soleil panels are ribbed to accentuate the vertical design at the Seattle Art Museum.